- Do you ever wonder about how you can make something better?

 1. Hotlinking, Inline linking, or direct linking your images

-Hotlinking or direct linking is a technique used to make an image from one website show up on another website.
+Hotlinking, also known as direct linking, is a technique used to display an image from one website on another.
 The infringing website simply links to an image in your image files on your website from its own website.

 Why you should be concerned about this type of copyright infringement: 1.
-Website owners are using your bandwidth to serve images to their website.
-Basically, you are paying for their content, and they get free content.
+Website owners use your bandwidth to serve images to their websites.
+You are paying for their content, while they receive it for free.

-3. Also, Google ranks websites on unique content.
-When other websites use your images, it could lower your web ranking because it doesn't have unique content, and this could cost you potential customers.
+3. Google ranks websites on unique content.
+When other websites use your images, it can lower your web ranking because it lacks unique content, which could result in lost potential customers.

 2. Derivative Works

 Derivative works are basically copies of an original work with some basic changes.
 If a work can still be recognizable as coming from the original work, then it is a derivative.
 Derivative works are copyright infringement.
-Note, unless the work is exactly like yours, it is very hard for you to get it removed without hiring a lawyer.
-It is best just to ask the person who is using your work to give you credit and a link back to your site.
+Note that, unless the work is identical to yours, it is very difficult for you to get it removed without hiring a lawyer.
+It is best to ask the person using your work to give you credit and a link back to your site.
 If they refuse, you can offer to exchange links.
 Always place your URL and copyright date on your images before publishing them.

 3. Using your Images without Your Permission

-It is illegal to copy an image and use it on a website without the permission of the copyright owner.
-Make sure you place a copyright use page on your website that describes how your images can be used on other websites.
+It is illegal to copy an image and use it on a website without the copyright owner's permission.
+Ensure that you include a copyright usage page on your website that clearly states how your images can be used on other websites.
+There are images in the public domain, but it's essential to verify that an image is indeed in the public domain.
+Do your research.
+Use Google Image Search to see if you can find the image in other places and identify the owner.

 Not Always a Bad Thing

-Remember you do want backlinks because this is also good for web ranking.
-However, you have to decide which are good backlinks and which aren't.
-You don't want a disreputable website linking to yours because this can also affect your web ranking.
-If you see a website that is using your image and they are reputable, make sure that they are giving you credit and linking back to your website with an active link that doesn't have a rel="nofollow" on the link.
-If they put the "nofollow" on the link, they are basically telling Google that this link is not important.
-You may get some credit for that link as far as web ranking goes, but it may be considered lower.
+Remember, you want backlinks because they are also beneficial for web ranking.
+However, you must decide which are good backlinks and which aren't.
+You don't want a disreputable website linking to yours, as this can also negatively impact your web ranking.
+If you see a website using your image and it is reputable, ensure that it gives you credit and links back to your website with an active link that doesn't have a rel="nofollow" attribute.
+If they put the "nofollow" on the link, they basically tell Google that this link is unimportant.
+You may receive some credit for that link regarding web ranking, but it may be considered less valuable.
 Google says they don't follow rel="nofollow", but every image on Pinterest has a "nofollow" and they definitely follow those.

-Nofollows - You will have to look at the source code of the website (the HTML) in order to find out if the link has a rel="nofollow" on the link.
+Nofollows - You will need to examine the website's source code (HTML) to determine if the link has a rel="nofollow" attribute.
 This is done differently in different browsers.

-Chrome: Safari: If you can get the web owner who is using your image to give your website credit and link back to your website without using the nofollow this can be of benefit to you.
+Chrome: Safari: If you can get the web owner who is using your image to give your website credit and link back to your website without using the 'nofollow' attribute, this can be beneficial to you.

 Reporting Copyright Infringement